milk-v/milkv.io/docs/titan/bmc/user-guide.md

    - Stop serial-getty services that may occupy the serial port

 3. **Install Agent**
-   - Transfer Agent installation package to the node
+   - Transfer Agent installer to the node
-   - Extract and install to `/opt/bmc/uart_agent/`
+   - Extract and install to `/opt/bmc-agent/`
    - Create systemd service file

 4. **Start Service**